studies-admyu/sts-project/readme.md

 ### Building

-The project is cross-platform and tested at least on Windows, Linux (Ubuntu) and Mac OS.
+The project is cross-platform and tested at least on Windows, Linux (Ubuntu).
 CMake >= 2.8 is used for building.

+**WARNING: Building with CMake under Mac OS X is not supported.**

 The dependencies: